Painting & drawing blog

 The Mop brush (mainly for watercolour or ink)

-Like wash brushes these come in a variety of different shapes: they may have a flat ferrule and a rounded or domed end, or they may be round or oval in section and flare out widely.
-Other round mops may have a pointed tip.
-Generally quite large, whatever their shape they are all designed to carry as much water as possible and will be made from the softest possible hairs: very often Squirrel.
-Mops are most often used in watercolour painting for laying in very large areas of watery colour and are always made from soft hair, such as Squirrel.
+Like Wash brushes the Mop brush comes in a variety of different shapes.
+It may have a flat ferrule with a rounded or domed end.
+However it may also be round or even oval in section and flare out widely (although some round Mops may have a pointed tip instead).
+Mops are large brushes, and whatever their shape they are all designed to carry as much water as possible.
+They are most often used in watercolour painting for laying in very large areas of watery colour and are always made from soft hair, such as Squirrel.

 The Filbert brush